pranoyr/cnn-lstm/README.md

-# Attention based CNN LSTM
+# CNN LSTM
-Implementation of Attention based CNN LSTM with Resnet backend for Video Classification
+Implementation of CNN LSTM with Resnet backend for Video Classification

 ## Getting Started
 ### Prerequisites